AkravasTheWise/AkravasTheWise.github.io/_posts/2023-09-12-IPT-recruiting-23.md

 * Alcohol soundcheck
 * Bubbles under a wet glass

 In your report, outline your initial reactions to the problem.
 Pose these questions: How would you go about it?
-Are there pertinent equations or principles to consider?
+Are there relevant equations or principles to consider?
 Can you conceive an experimental setup to systematically change the variables of the phenomenon??

 **Deadline:** The report must be written in english and emailed to me in pdf format by **Wednesday September 27th at 23:59**